Queen Aminata: All Elite Wrestling / Ring of Honor (2021–present)

 On April 7, 2021, she made her All Elite Wrestling (AEW) debut on Dark, teaming with Amber Nova and losing to Big Swole and Red Velvet.
-She made her television debut on November 23, 2022, on Rampage, losing to Hikaru Shida.She made her debut for AEW's sister promotion Ring of Honor (ROH) on the December 23 episode of Ring of Honor Wrestling, defeating Maya World.
+She made her television debut on November 23, 2022, on Rampage, losing to Hikaru Shida.
+She made her debut for AEW's sister promotion Ring of Honor (ROH) on the December 23 episode of Ring of Honor Wrestling, defeating Maya World.

 On January 3, 2024, she made her Dynamite debut, losing to newcomer Mariah May.
 On the February 16 edition of Rampage, Aminata gained her first victory in AEW by defeating Anna Jay.
 Following the match, it was announced that Aminata was officially signed to the company.
-In the same month, Aminata entered a tournament to crown the inaugural ROH Women's World Television Champion.
-She defeated J–Rod in the first round, Taya Valkyrie in the quarterfinals and Red Velvet in the semifinals to face Billie Starkz in the final at Supercard of Honor.
-At the event on April 5, Aminata lost to Starkz after Starkz feigned an injury to choke out Aminata to win the title.
-On July 26 at Death Before Dishonor, Aminata unsuccessfully challenged Athena for the ROH Women's World Championship after interference from Athena's stablemate Lexy Nair.
+In the same month, Aminata entered the tournament to crown the inaugural ROH Women's World Television Champion.
+She defeated J–Rod in the first round, Taya Valkyrie in the quarterfinals, and Red Velvet in the semifinals to face Billie Starkz in the final at Supercard of Honor.
+At the event on April 5, Aminata lost to Starkz after Starkz feigned an injury, using the distraction to choke out Aminata and win the title.
+On July 26 at Death Before Dishonor, Aminata challenged Athena for the ROH Women's World Championship.
+She lost after interference from Athena's stablemate Lexy Nair.
 On the October 16 episode of Dynamite, Aminata unsuccessfully challenged Mercedes Moné for the AEW TBS Championship.

 On July 12, 2025 at All In, Aminata competed in the women's Casino Gauntlet match, which was won by Athena.
+In November 2025, Aminata revealed that she had suffered a neck injury and would be out of action.
+Aminata returned on the April 8, 2026 episode of Dynamite, where she unsuccessfully challenged Willow Nightingale for the TBS Championship.